Oklahoma Department of Rehabilitation Services

-The Oklahoma Department of Rehabilitation Services (DRS) is an agency of the government of Oklahoma responsible for providing people with physical, mental and visual disabilities with the opportunity to obtain employment and independent living through counseling, job training and other individualized services.
+The Oklahoma Department of Rehabilitation Services (DRS) is an agency of the government of the US state, responsible for providing people with physical, mental and visual disabilities with the opportunity to obtain employment and independent living through counseling, job training and other individualized services.
 DRS helps bridge barriers to success in the workplace, school and at home.
 DRS has five program divisions, Vocational Rehabilitation, Visual Services, Disability Determination, Oklahoma School for the Blind and Oklahoma School for the Deaf.
 These divisions operate dozens of specialized programs that help Oklahomans lead more independent and productive lives.

-DRS is governed by the Commission for Rehabilitation Services, composed of three members appointed by the Governor of Oklahoma, the President pro tempore of the Oklahoma Senate, and the Speaker of the Oklahoma House of Representatives.
-The Commission, in turn, appoints the Director of Rehabilitation Services to serve as the chief executive officer of the Department.
+DRS is governed by the Commission for Rehabilitation Services, composed of three members appointed by the governor of Oklahoma, the president pro tempore of the Oklahoma Senate, and the speaker of the Oklahoma House of Representatives.
+The commission, in turn, appoints the director of rehabilitation services to serve as the chief executive officer of the department.

-The current Director of Rehabilitation Services is Melinda Fruendt who was appointed by the Commission on November 5, 2018.
+The current director of rehabilitation services is Melinda Fruendt, who was appointed by the commission on November 5, 2018.